Aparna Lanjewar Bose

 Aparna Lanjewar Bose is an Indian trilingual writer, poet, critic, and translator.
-She is currently working in The English and Foreign Languages University, Hyderabad as an Associate Professor, at the School of Literary Studies.
+She is currently working at The English and Foreign Languages University, Hyderabad as an associate professor, at the School of Literary Studies.
 She is an author of several books and articles in Marathi and English.

 Education

 Bose did her bachelor's degree in English literature and master's degree in English from University of Nagpur.
 She also did her PhD from University of Nagpur.
 She also holds an LLB from Dr. Babasaheb Ambedkar Law College, Nagpur.

 Career

 She taught at the University of Nagpur (1995–2001), the PGTD of English, Mumbai University (2001–2010) before joining English and Foreign Languages University, Hyderabad, in 2010.
-She is currently Professor in the School of Literary Studies.
+She is currently professor in the School of Literary Studies.